Shankar-1212/deep-learning/organ_seg/readme.md

 # Organ Segmentation Project
 ----
-This project focuses on organ segmentation using the MONAI framework.
-By using "wholeBody_ct_segmentation" bundle from MONAI.
+This project focuses on organ segmentation using the MONAI framework by using "wholeBody_ct_segmentation" bundle from MONAI.

 **Bundle: "wholeBody_ct_segmentation"**